This advisory announces multiple security vulnerabilities that were found in Jenkins core.

 Plugging a hole in the earlier fix to SECURITY-55.
 Under some circimstances, a malicious user of Jenkins can configure job X to trigger another job Y that the user has no access to.

 CLI job creation had a directory traversal vulnerability.
-This allows a malicious user of Jenkins with a limited set of permissions to overwrite files in the Jenkins master and escalate privileges.
+This allows a malicious user of Jenkins with a limited set of permissions to overwrite files in the Jenkins controller and escalate privileges.

 The password input control in the password parameter definition in the Jenkins UI was serving the actual value of the password in HTML, not an encrypted one.
 If a sensitive value is set as the default value of such a parameter definition, it can be exposed to unintended audience.